RonIovine/pshell/README.md

 <a name="interactive-clients"></a>
 ### Interactive clients
-As described above, a pshell server can be accesses remotely via an interactive client.
+As described above, a pshell server can be accessed remotely via an interactive client.
 These clients are generic and are server agnostic.
 A custom client never needs to be created unless the user want's to create a custom server aggregator client.
 See the below section for the [pshellAggregatorDemo](#pshellAggregatorDemo) demo programs for more information on creating custom aggregators.